 Trip, Jennifer.
 “Conservative Politics and the Slippery Slope Argument.”
 Old Fashioned Quarterly 99, no. 1 (Winter 2017): 70-79.

 The basic format of a citation thus includes an author, title, and publication information.
-For information about citing specific sources, please consult the relevant section from our guide to CMS.

 Sources that are cited multiple times can be shortened after the first citation.
 In such cases you can provide just the author’s last name, the title (shortened if longer than four words), and a page reference: